Are you Qualified for National Interest Waiver?

-Once you have determined whether you are an advanced degree professional or an individual with exceptional abilities in your field, we must next determine if you meet the requirements of the famous New York State Dep’t of Transp.
-(NYSDOT) decision.
+Once you have determined whether you are an advanced degree professional or an individual with exceptional abilities in your field, we must next determine if you meet the requirements of the famous Matter of Dhanasar decision.

-In NYSDOT, the immigration service determined that there are THREE principal criteria for determining whether an individual may seek approval of their national interest waiver.
+In Matter of Dhanasar, the immigration service determined that there are THREE principal criteria for determining whether an individual may seek approval of their national interest waiver.